rgreenblatt/neural-render/notes.md

  - "intersection" modules/activation

 Implemented better system for lr (I think).
-Now running with MANY more epochs.
+Now running with MANY more epochs (200).

 For previous runs:

 standard_run: no SeqToImage or seq blocks